Families: Residential Treatment

 Not hearing from a loved one can be alarming, but all the staff here at Oxford are dedicated to your peace of mind.

 If you’re not hearing from your loved one, or are just a bit worried, please give us a call anytime at 662-281-9992.
 (Extension 3 for Detox.
 Extension 1 for Residential.)

 Can I Bring Gifts?

-You may bring gifts; however, any gift brought to the facility must be checked by staff, especially if it is medical in nature.
+You may send gifts; however, any gift brought or sent to the facility must be checked by staff, especially if it is medical in nature.
 Any toiletries or tobacco products must be unopened.

-Please do not bring food, beverages, or any unopened products.
+Please do not send food, beverages, or any unopened products.
 All products are subject to search by Oxford staff.

 Did you check that mouthwash label for alcohol?

 For the protection of our patients and their sobriety, we will search all bags and packages brought onto our campus.
 Some common items that are not allowed are outside food or drinks, energy drinks, and anything containing alcohol (including toiletry products).